top of page

 • Had a shop (not us) Put two row Seat Tracks in the van so it could have up to 2 bench seats and 2 positions to seat up to 8 if needed

-• Added more insulation in walls, that has some sound deading that RV installed
+• Added more insulation in walls, which has some sound deadening

-• Had us install an auxiliary battery system in hood and various electrical outlets
+• Had us install an auxiliary battery system in the hood and various electrical outlets

 • Replaced the defective CRL Slider door window that also scratched the Van Capsule due to incorrect window choice